antwonthedamaja/odin-react-eslint-prettier/README.md

-# odin-react-eslint
+# odin-react-eslint-prettier
-Blank template for eslint and react, clone this when you want to make a new project
+Blank template for eslint, prettier, and react.
+Clone this when you want to make a new project